hartono-wen/terraform-examples/README.md

 terraform -chdir=../modules/primary-vpc init;
 ```

-To create the plan, we can run this command:
+To create the Terraform plan for this repository, we can run this command:
 ```sh
 terraform -chdir=../modules/primary-vpc plan -out "./primary-vpc.tfplan";
 ```